girlscript/winter-of-contributing/Java/Exception Handling/Catching_Exceptions/Catching_Exception.md

 ```
 **OUTPUT:**

-/ by zero occured, kindly check your code
+/ by zero occurred, kindly check your code

 This is very important: